Harphies/REST-API-TEMPLATE/README.md

-## Database Manipulations for performing complex queries

-- MongoDb CRUD and other Operations
-- Firebase Firestore CRUD and other operations
-- SQL CRUD and other operations with MYSQL and PostGreSQL
+## Microservices and REST API deployment on these various cloud deploymnt Prividers.

+- AWS
+- Azure
+- DigitalOcean
+- Heroku